 After you’ve spent three years with your head buried in law textbooks and endlessly studying for exams, you’re probably keen to graduate and get to work as a lawyer.
 Yet there are still several significant steps you need to complete first, one of them being Practical Legal Training (PLT).
 During PLT, you will gain hands-on experience, as well as undertake a placement within a law firm.
-In this blog, we’ll explore all the particulars regarding the work placement and what you can expect when studying your PLT with us.
+In this blog, we’ll explore all the particulars regarding the PLT placement and what you can expect when studying your PLT with us.

-PLT is compulsory for all law graduates who want to work as legal practitioners.
+PLT is compulsory for all law graduates who want to work as legal practitioners in Australia.
 While a big part of PLT involves being instructed in different topics, at the end of the course all PLT students are able to put this training into real-life context by completing a professional placement within a legal office.

-The professional placement is an exciting opportunity to put all your training into practice and play an active role in real matters and cases.
+The PLT placement is an exciting opportunity to put all your training into practice and play an active role in real matters and cases.
 For many PLT students, the professional placement is one of the first times they will get to work in a real-life legal office.
-Many placements give students a chance to meet with clients, attend court hearings, and draft actual legal documents.
-In many ways, the placement is a bridge between legal studies and legal practice, and an important step towards your life as a legal practitioner.
+Many PLT placements give students a chance to meet with clients, attend court hearings, and draft actual legal documents.
+In many ways, the PLT placement is a bridge between legal studies and legal practice, and an important step towards your life as a legal practitioner.

 There are several different ways that a professional placement can be organised.
-For those who undertake the onsite course, Leo Cussen can arrange the placement on your behalf, taking into account a Trainee Preference Form where you list your preferred law field and organisation.
+For those who undertake the onsite Practical Legal Training course, Leo Cussen can arrange the PLT placement on your behalf, taking into account a Trainee Preference Form where you list your preferred law field and organisation.

 The second option is to arrange the placement yourself, which requires you to complete a Placement Arrangement Form which gets approved by Leo Cussen.
 Trainees who undertake the blended or 100% online versions of the PLT course are required to organise their own placement, but have access to plenty of help and guidance from Leo Cussen’s placement advisor.